robertmu/pg_rest/README.md

 * Muliple worker processes, configurable number of worker processes
 * Each worker process is single-threaded and runs independently(event-driven + non-blocking)
 * Keeping a pool of db connections (like [pgbouncer](https://github.com/bouncer/bouncer))
-* PreparedStatement caching (avoid the hard parsing for sql)
+* PreparedStatement caching (avoid the SQL hard parsing)
+* Serializing JSON responses directly in SQL

 Ultimately the server (when load balanced) is constrained by database performance.

 # Features
 * JSON output by default, optional JSONP parameter (`?jsonp=myFunction` or `?callback=myFunction`).
+* Realtime Database, http client can receiving push notifications from pg_rest(need PostgreSQL 9.4+(logical decoding), like [Firebase](https://www.firebase.com/),[RethinkDB](https://github.com/rethinkdb/rethinkdb)).
+* Authorizatio, npg_rest handles authentication (via [JSON Web Tokens](http://postgrest.com/admin/security/#json-web-tokens)) and delegates authorization to the role information defined in the database
+* HTTP 1.1 pipelining, HTTP/2 (?0,000 http requests per second on a desktop Linux machine.)
+* Read/Write Splitting
 * Pub/Sub using `Transfer-Encoding: chunked`|`WebSocket`, works with JSONP as well. pg_rest can be used as a Comet server.
-* Realtime Database, http client can receiving push notifications from pg_rest(like Firebase, PostgreSQL 9.4+(logical decoding)).
-* HTTP 1.1 pipelining, HTTP/2 (70,000 http requests per second on a desktop Linux machine.)
 * Multi-process server, configurable number of worker processes.
-* WebSocket support.
+* WebSocket,OpenSSL support.
 * Connects to PostgreSQL using a TCP or UNIX socket.
-* Restricted commands by IP range (CIDR subnet + mask) or HTTP Basic Auth, returning 403 errors.
 * Custom Content-Type using a pre-defined file extension, or with `?type=some/thing`.
-* URL-encoded parameters for binary data or slashes and question marks.
-For instance, `%2f` is decoded as `/` but not used as a command separator.
-* Cross-origin requests, usable with XMLHttpRequest2 (Cross-Origin Resource Sharing - CORS).

 # Ideas, TODO...
 * mruby handler(http application server)